10 Tips to Ace Your VIPKid Interview & Demo Lesson

-Passing the VIPKid interview and completing the application process can be daunting.
+Passing the VIPKid interview and VIPKid demo lesson can be daunting.
 So, I’m sharing 10 tips that will help you become a VIPKid success story.

 This may sound ridiculous, but when we get nervous, we forget to smile.

-Yes, the interview and mock class are part of a nerve-wracking process.
+Yes, the interview, demo lesson, and mock class are part of a nerve-wracking process.
 In all likelihood, this process is very different from anything you’ve ever done before.
 So, you have no way to really “prepare” yourself.

-Just put yourself in the place of the kids that you are going to be teaching.
+Just put yourself in the place of the kids that you’re going to be teaching.
 They don’t want to see a teacher who is frowning or grimacing at the camera.
 Trust me, for beginner level students, they are nervous, too!

 Try to forget that during the interview process you are speaking to an adult and just think about how you would speak to your own child or another child in your family.
 You would make lots of eye contact and smile…a lot.